Punctuation, like taxes, is mundane, but unavoidable. See, this post has already used 5 punctuation marks. Make that 6.

-The serial, or Oxford, comma, is used before conjunction words like “and.”
+The serial, or Oxford, comma, is used before conjunctions (connecting words) like “and”.
 It’s not required, but it can add clarity and precision to your writing.
-Just make sure that you choose one and use it consistently.

 Example: There are several libraries at UBC, like Koerner, Woodward, and the Law Library.

 Whether or not you use the serial comma in your writing, make sure that you choose one approach and stick to it consistently.